diku-dk/futhark/docs/c-api.rst

 A record is an opaque type (see above) that supports additional functions to *project* individual fields (read their values) and to construct a value given values for the fields.
 An opaque type is a record if its definition is a record at the Futhark level.
+Note that a tuple is simply a record with numeric fields.

 The projection and construction functions are equivalent in functionality to writing entry points by hand, and so serve only to